 Nowadays, in the USA, many young people decide to continue towards higher education with the hope to achieve a better life.
-Quite a few of them are first-generation students intheir family, and education may be their only chance to break the cycle of poverty.
-While the public financial aid help has increased, and more low-to-middle income students can now afford attending classes, getting into college is often not the biggest issue.
+Quite a few of them are first-generation students in their families, and education may be their only chance to break the cycle of poverty.
+While the public financial aid help has increased, and more low-to-middle income students can now afford to attend classes, getting into college is often not the biggest issue.
 What is troubling many students today is that they are facing homelessness and even hunger.

 An issue bigger than we think

 Being a student is not always as fun as it may seem.
 Student life also comes with responsibilities, especially for those who worry about where to spend the night.
 To our huge surprise, homeless students are not a minority.
 Moreover, they have increased in number during the last decade.

 According to a 2017 study by the Wisconsin HOPE Lab at UW-Madison, 13 to 14 percent of college students in 24 states were homeless.
 In 2018, the survey was repeated among “43,000 college students at 66 schools”.
 It showed that 36 percent were not just housing insecure but also food insecure.

 These results come from surveys, which means that the real numbers may be drastically higher.
 Not all students like to report themselves as homeless because of the stigma surrounding this issue.
 These students have to sacrifice so much to become lawyers, doctors, or artists.
 They have professional ambitions and do not want to be associated with homelessness.